Stabilizer code

 In quantum computing and quantum communication, a stabilizer code is a class of quantum codes for performing quantum error correction.
 The toric code, and surface codes more generally, are types of stabilizer codes considered very important for the practical realization of quantum information processing.
-Many important families of stabilizer codes, including the toric code and surface codes, are also CSS codes.
+In fact, the toric code and surface codes also belong to a special class of stabilizer codes, CSS codes.
+An example of a stabilizer code that is not a CSS code is the five-qubit error correcting code.